tnitti04/nexus-mods-react-demo/src/tests/test.md

 # TodoList Component

-The Todo App contains two files TodoList.tsx and index.tsx.
+The Todo App contains two files TodoList.tsx and Home.tsx.
 The TodoList component is a presentational component that receives the todos as props, while the Home component is a container component that is responsible for managing the state of the app and rendering the TodoList component.